HomeTriviaGeographyOrange River

 ✓ TRUE

-The river was named by Dutch explorer Robert Jacob Gordon in 1779 to honor William V of Orange.
+The Orange River was named in 1779 by Dutch explorer Robert Jacob Gordon to honor William V of Orange, not for its water color.

 More in Geography